Lester Alvarez

 Lester Andrew F. Alvarez (born September 18, 1988) is a Filipino professional coach and basketball player.
-He is the assistant coach for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).
-Alvarez played college basketball for the Adamson University Soaring Falcons.
+He served as the assistant coach for the Titan Ultra Giant Risers of the Philippine Basketball Association (PBA).
+Alvarez played college basketball for the Adamson Soaring Falcons.
+In UAAP Seasons 73 and 74, he was one of the key pieces to the Falcons squad alongside Alex Nuyles and Jerick Cañada, as they led the Falcons back to relevance in the UAAP.